v2sCollections/Constellation/README.md

 - Prevents neutral NPCs and spaceships from turning hostile when you accidentally hit them.
 - Displays your current/next-level XP on loading screens.
 - Disable Yannick's activity (incl. its quest marker) that continuously and automatically appears in your missions log every once in a while.
+- Hides your spacesuit while inside of a sealed starship, including your home ship.
+- Hides your spacesuit while on a safe, breathable planet.
+For example, anywhere on Jemison outside of New Atlantis.
+- If you step into a sealed area on a world where you need a spacesuit, only your helmet will be hidden.
+- Follower spacesuit behaviour will be synced to yours a bit in those areas.
+- Followers no longer needlessly wear their helmets in breathable environments.
 - Reduced the time it takes for Vendors to refresh their inventory from 2 days to 1.
 - Reduced the jogging movement speed.
 - Increased FOV when in dialogue.